chairmanmow/synchronet-web-v4/README.md

   ______
   ##### known issue(s)
 - Functionality is driveb by detecting links in the html that point at internal synchronet pages and rendering them inside another part of the page rather than re-rendering the entire thing.
 There are some scenarios where it's not implemented, such as submitting a message from the forum because there are re-directs further down in the code.
 I'll see what I can do to snuff these out as I go.

+- Menu bar sometimes doesn't render at right height on safari